International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 them clearly.
 Participants may always choose additional policies in their data contracts to further restrict access and use.

-In a centrally managed data space, the DSA might simply define the ontology of policies.
+In a centrally managed data space, the DSGA might simply define the ontology of policies.
 In a decentralized data space, there might be an additional negotiation protocol that enables participants to agree on the policy for their interaction.